ai4life-opencalls/oc_1_project_3/README.md

 2. If you want to exclude masks from the analysis, check `Exclude masks` and choose the folder containing the masks.

+We recommend to perform a quality control to check whether the masks are correct.
+For this, you can either open all images in Fiji and compare them, or used the `quality_control/4a_explore_segmentation_classes.ipynb` and `quality_control/4b_explore_tissue_collagen.ipynb` notebooks.

+### 5 - Results

+You can use the software of your choice to plot the results (e.g. excel).
+In the `quality_control` folder, we provide a notebook to explore the results (`5_plot_results.ipynb`).

+## Acknowledgements

 AI4Life has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement number 101057970.
 Views and opinions